AHRQ ePSS Electronic Preventive Services Selector

 PubMed Clinical Queries

 Clinical Queries allows users to limit PubMed searches according to specific clinical research areas.
 The "Clinical Study Categories" option provides access to citations that correspond to specific types of clinical research scenarios.
 The "Systematic Reviews" option provides access to citations from articles that are used in the practice of Evidence Based Medicine.
-Note: Alverno students should use the library's Databases A-Z page to access PubMed and the Alverno library's repository of full text articles.
+Note: Alverno students should use the library's database portal to access PubMed and the Alverno library's repository of full text articles.

 The Systematic Review Data Repository (SRDR)